 My family visited Hershey for the first time after winning a contest with Hershey Foods.
-Our trip included flight, lodging at the Hershey Lodge and tickets to Hershey Park, their awesome theme park.
+Our trip included flight, lodging at the Hershey Lodge and tickets to Hershey Park, the theme park.

 Another trip to Hershey took my daughters, friend, Mariam, and I to tour the real Hershey’s Chocolate plant.
 Tickets were provided by our Hershey Rep back in the days when we owned a vending company.
 I feel pretty proud to have had a private tour of this world famous candy factory.
 Few have had the opportunity.

 Staying at the Hershey Lodge or Hotel

-Our favorite rides were the Great Bear, Canyon River Rapids, and the SuperDooperLooper.
+Our favorite rides included Great Bear, Canyon River Rapids, and the SuperDooperLooper.
 You can have your picture taken with candy bar character mascots who walk around the park.
 There is also a ride through a mock candy factory (Hershey’s Chocolate World) that gives you an overview of how Hershey came to be.

 As I mentioned earlier and as luck may have it, our Hershey representative was able to secure us a private tour through the REAL operational Hershey plant, and we were able to see firsthand how the factory operates and watch the entire candy-making process.
 It was a highly secured environment and we had to be suited up in hair nets and shoe coverings, all our belongings placed in a locker, and guided around, without getting too close to the assembly lines.

 Hershey, A Gateway to Gettysburg

-Here on July 1-3, 1863, more men actually fought and perished, than in any other battle before or since on North American soil.
-We drove through cemeteries and visited the Gettysburg National Military Park and Eisenhower National Historic Site.
+Here on July 1 through 3rd, 1863, more men actually fought and perished, than in any other battle before or since on North American soil.
+My girls and I drove through cemeteries and visited the Gettysburg National Military Park and Eisenhower National Historic Site.

-FYI: Gettysburg Battlefield is the most visited, written about, and studied battle ever recorded.
+- The Gettysburg Battlefield is the most visited, written about, and studied battle ever recorded.